Back

 Now, starting from 0 and incrementing the device index until failure, we can retrieve information about the adapters.

-Adapter Descriptions
+Adapter descriptions

 dxgi.IDXGIAdapter1Object dxAdapter = dxgi.IDXGIAdapter1Object(pAdapter.cast());